file_cache

 This node is intended to be in a graph downstream (to the right of) a simulation.
 It can cache the simulation to disk or read the cache of the simulation from disk.
 Lazy mode can dynamically switch from "read" to "write" based on whether the files exist on disk.

 It can write .bob (Bifrost Object) files, Alembic, or OpenVDB files.
 File types are controlled by the extension on the filename parameter - files ending in ".abc" are written as Alembic, ".vdb" as OpenVDB, and ".bob" (or anything other extension) are written and read as Bifrost object files. properties controls which properties are written and read from those files.
-In write mode, if the tree structure does not exist it will be created if create_directories is set to true, otherwise any writing operation will fail.

 Usage

-1. Set a file path for the cache of your simulation in filename.
-It may contain environment variables, such as $HOME for your home directory.
+- Set a file path for the cache of your simulation in

-3. Go to the start frame of the simulation.
+objectsand useout_objectsas the output, orfirst_objectto avoid conversion to an array. - Go to the start frame of the simulation.

-4. Set mode to lazy mode.
+- Set mode to

 mode